xcomponent/xcfunctions.js/README.md

 ## Limitations

-- The current library only supports REST servers bound to the default address (`127.0.0.1:9676`);
 - The event queue polls the server on a non configurable frequency of 1 call per second;
 - Keys on objects received/sent from/to the REST server are case sensitive and follow C# naming conventions;
 - Sender calls are **NOT** performed asynchronously.
-All calls are performed, in the order they were performed by the triggered method, once the function returns.
+All calls are performed in the order they were performed by the triggered method, i.e. once the function returns.

 ## Install